-Roads in Southeast Asia have generally improved over recent years, but traffic and/or weather conditions may extend driving times.
 Road construction work usually covers an enormous section of road - not just one or two kilometres as you may be used to.
-For this reason, the timings listed in the itinerary are approximations only.
+For this reason, any timings listed in the itinerary are approximations only.

 Planes: Internal flights are based on economy class, with reputable airlines.